 When we look down from the mountain tops to the Italian lakes, we will look in vain for the most beautiful, because they are all amazing and unique.
 Lake Como, with its inverted “Y” shape and longshore, is the third-largest lake in Italy.
 It is surrounded by majestic alpine slopes and green hills.
 The scenery is so fabulous that Como has appeared in movie hits such as “Casino Royale” or “Star Wars,” and luxury hotels and holiday homes such as George Clooney are scattered on its shores.

 Lake Garda is the largest and cleanest lake in Italy.
-It is popular with surfers, attracts with its mirrored surface and idyllic landscape.
+It is popular with surfers and attracts with its mirrored surface and idyllic landscape.
 In the towns around Garda, you can feel the real Italian atmosphere, eat well, and taste wine from the surrounding vineyards.

 Lake Maggiore, located on the border between Italy and Switzerland, is famous for its islands and beautiful alpine landscape.
 Many interesting towns and resorts are scattered around its crystal clear waters.
 Here it is worth looking for attractions on the lake itself – especially in the Borromean Islands.
 It is an archipelago of five small islands – with palaces, gardens, museums…